code4coin/001-SQL-Structured-Query-Language-/001 SQL FOR DATA ENGINEERS/001 EXERCISES/020 SQL CROSS AND SELF JOINS.md

 1. Show every possible pairing of actor names with movie titles.
 2. How many rows are produced when you CROSS JOIN movies and actors?
 3. Rewrite exercise 1 using the older comma syntax: FROM actors, movies
+4. List every distinct pair of movies released in the same year (do not pair a movie with itself).
+5. Find all actors who share the same nationality but are not the same person.
 ---
 ## ✅SOLUTIONS